NuclearKev/jul-mode/README.md

 After you do some installs and some updates you may wish to clean out all the .tlz files found in the temporary directory.
 You can do this by running the `jul-package-clean-temp-dir' function.
 To execute it, just hit 'C' (uppercase).

+If you wish to see the output of the install, remove, or upgrade command, you can switch to the `pkg $(command) Output' buffer; where command is add, remove, or upgrade.